Combat flight simulation game: 1990s–present

 In the early 1990s, arcade flight combat simulators began adopting 3D polygon graphics.
 Taito's Air Inferno (1990) was a 3D flight simulator utilizing a motion simulator cockpit cabinet.
 Atari Games followed with the 3D flight combat simulator the following year, Steel Talons (1991).
 Namco then followed with the 3D arcade combat flight simulator Air Combat (1993).

 During the 1990s to early 2000s, there was a transition from traditional video game platforms like arcades, to consoles such as the original PlayStation, for their ability to be played at home.
 PC games remained popular during this time, as many publishers continued to produce games primarily for the PC platform.
 Due to the limitations and the relative simplicity of the controllers available for gaming consoles at the time, flight simulators remained largely absent from consoles for years to come.
 Several rival publishers rose during this period such as NovaLogic with titles like the Comanche Series that simulated helicopter combat, and Electronic Arts with Jane's WWII Fighters which improved upon features such as detailed visible damage.

 Newer software in the genre include Digital Combat Simulator (released in 2008 and mostly simulating modern aircraft), Rise of Flight (released in 2009 and set in World War I) and IL-2 Sturmovik: Cliffs of Dover (released in 2011 and set in World War II).
 These three are examples of accurate simulation PC games, as opposed to arcade-style air combat games such as Bandai Namco Entertainment's highly-successful Ace Combat series.

 Types

-Combat flight simulators are classified according to their historical period, type of aircraft, and level of detail.
+Combat flight games are classified according to their historical period, type of aircraft, and level of detail.
 This method of classifying means that many simulators belong to more than one category, which leads to arguments about what can be considered actual simulations instead of games.
-Generally, simulations are expected to be imitations of real-world technology, while games are not; therefore, every game with flying in them does not fit into the category of "flight simulation."
+Generally, simulations are expected to be imitations of real-world technology, while games are not; therefore, every game with flying in them does not fit into the category of "flight simulation".

-Simulator realism can be classified as the following:
+Combat flight games level of realism can be classified as the following: